 Please be aware that all children are expected to wear their PE kit to school every Thursday and Friday.

 All of the spellings you are expected to know before you start at secondary school are listed below.
 Why not learn a few each week?

 You also need to know all of your times tables.
 Times Tables Rock Stars is great at helping you improved your multiplication facts.

 We are committed to developing your children as enthusiastic and confident readers and have always had a great system of sending and changing reading books and communicating with parents through reading records.
-With the current situation regarding COVID-19 we need to make some changes to avoid items travelling to and from school and potentially contaminating our bubbles.
+As from May 4th, this system will be re-introduced after the temporary measures brought in due to the pandemic.

 By the end of Year 6, all children should aim to read as many of the 'Top 100 books to read in Y5 and Y6'.
 We have most (if not all) of these books in school, either in the library or in the Y6 book corner.
 Please encourage your child to read and to enjoy their chosen book!